MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

   </form>
 ```

 If you submit the form, it fails because there is no POST route to `/posts/{{post._id}}/comments` yet.
-Let's fix that working from the outside (what the user sees and does) into our server.
+Let's fix that!

 # Make Create Comment Route